Skip to main content

 Loading...

-3. Save this button to implement starting the print of the specified file.
+3. Save this button to be able to start printing the specified file

 Trigger GPIO (Klipper Only)

-• Triggering GPIO requires connecting the STM32F072 to Klipper.
+• Triggering GPIO requires STM32F072 to be connected to Klipper

 [mcu AirClick]